Uveitis–glaucoma–hyphema syndrome: Pathophysiology

 The mechanical irritation of mispositioned intraocular lens over iris, ciliary body or iridocorneal angle cause spectrum of iris transillumination defects including anterior uveitis, hyphema and elevated intraocular pressure (IOP).
 Uveitis results from mechanical breakdown of the blood–aqueous barrier and resultant intraocular inflammation.
 A hyphema results from damage to vascular tissue of the iris, ciliary body, or angle by mispositioned IOL.
-Elevated intraocular pressure can be caused by pigment dispersion, uveitis, hyphema or direct blocking of aqueous humor drainage system.

-UGH syndrome is most commonly caused by anterior chamber IOLs and sulcus IOLs, but it can be seen with any type of IOL, including posterior chamber lenses and cosmetic iris implants.
-The condition has significantly reduced due to increased use of posterior chamber IOLs, advancements in lens design, IOL material and surgical techniques etc. Currently, majority of IOLs are implanted in the capsular bag, minimizing the chance of IOL contacting uveal structures.
+Elevated intraocular pressure can be caused by pigment dispersion, uveitis, hyphema or direct blocking of aqueous humor drainage system.UGH syndrome is most commonly caused by anterior chamber IOLs and sulcus IOLs, but it can be seen with any type of IOL, including posterior chamber lenses and cosmetic iris implants.
+The condition has significantly reduced due to increased use of posterior chamber IOLs, advancements in lens design, IOL material and surgical techniques.
+Currently, majority of IOLs are implanted in the capsular bag, minimizing the chance of IOL contacting uveal structures.